EViasValdez/EViasValdez/README.md

 - All programs are listed with a description of them.
 - Some other documents have been updated to making them compatible with more modern engines.
 - Certain other projects don't work properly due to code issues.
-- I have changed the format of most of my repositories.
+- I have changed the format of most of the repositories.
 ## ●│██▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄██│●

 <!--Formato de descripción de repositorios-->